davidthings/spokefpga/docs/_pages/pipeline.md

 ### USB Echo

-A simple character echo would have been so reassuring.
+A simple character echo would have been so reassuring for a first timer.

 <div id="host_echo"></div>

 <script type="text/javascript">

     var graph = {
-        color: "#EEE",
+        color: "#666",
         children: [
             { id: "HOST", outPorts: ["usb"],
                 children: [